galtx-centex/galtx-centex.github.io/_drafts/november.md

 [![Painting with a Twist](/img/painting.png)](http://paintingwithatwist.com/northaustin)

 **Painting with a Twist**
-<br>Sunday 11/15 at 6-9pm,
+<br>Sunday 11/15 at 6-9:00pm
 <br>8820 Burnet Rd.
 Austin at the intersection of 183

 If you missed the fun painting class we had a couple months ago, here is your chance!
-This is a custom canvas of your pet (any pet, does not need to be a greyhound.)  **You must register in advance and supply a jpeg photo head shot of your pet by 11/10**.
+This is a custom canvas of your pet (any pet, does not need to be a greyhound.)  **You must register in advance and supply a JPEG photo head shot of your pet by 11/10**.
 This class is limited to 30 participants and always sells out, so [REGISTER](http://paintingwithatwist.com/events/viewevent.aspx?eventID=557192) soon.
 Cost is $55.
 Your canvas will be pre-sketched and ready for you to paint.